roddhjav/pass-import/share/man/man1/pimport.md

 pimport <new_pm> path/to/passwords --out path/to/destination/pm
 ```

-If *pimport* is not able to detect the format, you need provide the password
-manager *<former_pm>* you want to import data from:
+If *pimport* is not able to detect the format, you need to provide the password manager *<former_pm>* you want to import data from:
 ```sh
 pimport <new_pm> <former_pm> path/to/passwords --out path/to/destination/pm
 ```